red5pro/streaming-html5/src/page/sm-test/subscribeStreamManagerProxyTranscoderHLS/README.md

 ---

-The streammanager WebRTC proxy is a communication layer built inside streammanager web application which allows it to act as a proxy gateway for webrtc publishers / subscribers.
-The target use case of this communication layer is to facilitate a secure browser client to be able to connect to a "unsecure" remote websocket endpoint for consuming WebRTC services offered by Red5pro.

 Streammanager autoscaling works with dynamic nodes which are associated with dynamic IP addresses and cannot have a SSL attached to them.
 The proxy layer helps subscribers to connect and initiate a WebRTC `subscribe` session from a `secure` (ssl enabled) domain to a `unsecure` Red5pro origin having using an IP address.